tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 *Show film resurgence*
 There was a point when film was a technological marvel.
 *Historical sources*
 Kodak was the most popular film company.
-In the 90s they were  one of the most valuable brands in the US.[^4] [Kodak Failed By Asking The Wrong Marketing Question](https://www.forbes.com/sites/avidan/2012/01/23/kodak-failed-by-asking-the-wrong-marketing-question/#:~:text=In%20fact%2C%20at%20its%20peak%2C%20Kodak%20captured,its%20success%2C%20which%20made%20it%20resistant%20to)
+In the 90s they were one of the most valuable companies in the US.[^4] [Kodak Failed By Asking The Wrong Marketing Question](https://www.forbes.com/sites/avidan/2012/01/23/kodak-failed-by-asking-the-wrong-marketing-question/#:~:text=In%20fact%2C%20at%20its%20peak%2C%20Kodak%20captured,its%20success%2C%20which%20made%20it%20resistant%20to)

 ["The last Kodak moment?"](http://www.economist.com/node/21542796). _[The Economist](https://en.wikipedia.org/wiki/The_Economist "The Economist")_.
 January 14, 2012